graphaware/neo4j-to-elasticsearch/docs/json-mapper.md

 }
 ```

-The condition will check this mapping is valid for the current node to be indexed, it has a `condtion` checking if the node
+The condition will check this mapping is valid for the current node to be indexed, it has a `condition` checking if the node
 contains the `Person` label.

 The `type` defines the type to use for indexing the elasticsearch document.